 Initial results indicate Triumeq may have a biological effect, both clinically and on biomarkers in patients with ALS and all effects appear to be positive.

-However, this was only a small study and a much larger international multicentre phase 3 placebo-controlled trial is now planned to determine if Triumeq improves both survival and clinical progression.
-This definitive trial will be conducted in Europe, the U.K. and at five sites in Australia.
-It is hoped this trial will begin in 2021-22.
+However, this was only a small study and a much larger international multicentre phase 3 placebo-controlled trial will determine if Triumeq improves both survival and clinical progression.
+This definitive trial will be conducted in Europe, the U.K. and at five sites in Australia (Brisbane, Adelaide, Launceston, Melbourne, Sydney and Perth).

 New South Wales

 The University of Sydney - Brain and Mind Centre Matthew Kiernan +61291144250 firstname.lastname@example.org

 Macquarie Health Neurology - Dominic B Rowe, MBBS, FRACP +61298123720 email@example.com